Yamini2001/HackerRank-Solutions/README.md

 29. [SpiralMatrix.java](SpiralMatrix.java) Solutions to find the spiral matrix.
 30. [MaxChunksSorted.java](MaxChunksSorted.java) Solutions to find the maximum chunks are sorted.
 31. [ReverseOddLevelTree.java](ReverseOddLevelTree.java) Solutions to find the reverse odds level binary tree.
+32. [3SumClosest.java](3SumClosest.java) Solutions to find the 3 sum closest.